 Analysis and Test Results

-We had house guests sleep on them inside on the floor of the living room, to get more opinions on which mattress is truly the most comfortable.
-Lastly, we lined all of the mattresses up side-by-side and spent an afternoon rolling around from mattress to mattress, closely comparing the merits and detractions of each so as to make sure we got the decisions correct.
+We had house guests sleep on them, inside, on the living room floor, to get more opinions on which mattress is the most comfortable.
+Lastly, we lined all of the models up side-by-side and spent an afternoon rolling around from pad to pad, carefully comparing the merits and flaws of each to make sure we got the ratings correct.

 Ease of Use

-We considered ease of use to be the second most important metric behind comfort, and weighted it 20 percent of the products' final score.
-Who wants to wrestle with deflating and packing up a huge mattress when all you want to do is get out of camp and go have fun?
-Likewise, nobody wants to spend an hour manually blowing up a giant mattress with the power of their lungs.
+We considered ease of use to be the second most important metric behind comfort and weighted it 20 percent of a product's final score.
+Who wants to wrestle with deflating and packing up a large mattress when all you want to do is get out of camp and have fun?
+Likewise, nobody wants to spend an hour blowing up a large mattress with the power of their lungs.